logaretm/vee-validate/docs/content/api/use-form.md

 ) => {
   errors: Record<string, string>; // first error message for each field
   isSubmitting: boolean; // if the form submission function is being run
+  submitCount: number; // the number of submission attempts
   meta: FormMeta; // aggregate of the field's meta information
   values: Record<string, any>; // current form values
   setFieldError: (field: string, errorMessage: string) => void; // Sets an error message for a field